folio-org/folio-org.github.io/guidelines/development-design-review.md

   * Developers should first verify the changes against the criteria in any [checklist](/guidelines/pull-requests-checklists/) and [definition of done](/reference/glossary/#dod) defined for the module
   * Issue is marked as "In code review"
   * Pull request maintainer is added as first assignee
-* Code owners are automatically invited to review
+* Code Owners are automatically invited to review
 * Additional specific reviewers should be invited
-* Reviewers (code owners and anyone else invited to review the change) provide feedback on the pull request
+* Reviewers (Code Owners and anyone else invited to review the change) provide feedback on the pull request
   * Reviewer should add themselves as a subsequent assignee when they start reviewing, to indicate their intention to conduct a review
 * Pull request maintainer collaborates with reviewers to address feedback
   * When feedback is addressed, comments should be resolved
-* At least one approval (from a code owner) is needed for authority to merge the pull request (teams may choose to require more)
+* At least one approval (from a Code Owner) is needed for authority to merge the pull request (teams may choose to require more)
 * Branch is updated with any changes from master
-  * This may trigger an additional round of reviews, if the changes for a merge are significant, at the discretion of the code owners
+  * This may trigger an additional round of reviews, if the changes for a merge are significant, at the discretion of the Code Owners
 * Pull request is merged
 * A fix version is assigned to the JIRA issue
 * Issue is closed or marked for review by a Product Owner or tester